jpsm83/health/documentation/n8n/socialMedia.md

 - All content must reflect the educational and wellness nature of the content
 - **CRITICAL: For women's intimacy topics (intimate life, intimate wellness, relationships, personal wellness), create appropriate, educational, and empowering social media content suitable for a women's spot app.
 These topics are about sharing experiences, articles and information about women's - focus on education, empowerment, and wellness, NOT explicit content.**

+**CRITICAL YEAR REFERENCE REQUIREMENTS:**
+- **DO NOT include generic year references** in any social media content (e.g., "in 2026", "this year", "last year", "as of 2024", "studies from 2023")
+- **All social media content must be reusable across any year** - it should not become outdated due to year references
+- **ONLY include years if they are tied to date-specific historical events** (e.g., "World Cup 2022", "Olympic Games 2020", "COVID-19 pandemic in 2020")
+- **Remove or rephrase any generic time references** that include years:
+  - "This year's trends" → "Current trends" or "Latest trends"
+  - "Last year's research" → "Recent research" or "Latest research"
+  - "In 2024, experts say" → "Experts say" or "Currently, experts say"
+- **Generic time references should be replaced with timeless alternatives:**
+  - "this year" → "currently", "nowadays", "in recent times", "today"
+  - "last year" → "recently", "in recent times", "lately"
+  - "next year" → "in the future", "upcoming", "forthcoming"
+- **Use timeless language** that remains relevant regardless of when the content is used

 **SOCIAL MEDIA SAFETY COMPLIANCE REQUIREMENTS:**
 - **NEVER include explicit sexual terminology in any social media content**
 - **NEVER include content that could be flagged by social media platforms**